Holy Spirit University of Kaslik: History

-Fun facts about the university
+Artifacts

 Religious treasures on campus include relics of Saint Charbel placed in the foundations of the original chapel in 1948, and Our Lady of Ilige, a 10th-century icon representing the Virgin Mary, the oldest Maronite icon, is conserved in the university archeological museum.

 The USEK Library is home to one of the few surviving copies of the Book of Psalms, printed in 1610 on the first-ever printing press of the Levant region.
 This version is written in Garshouni, a script that Turkish rulers at the time could not understand.

 Gibran Khalil Gibran, undoubtedly Lebanon’s most famous literary figure, features prominently at the University, which has restored hard copies of his works.
 As a show of gratitude, a license has been granted to keep digitalized copies of the complete collection for research purposes.

 Lebanon’s iconic Martyrs’ memorial statue, which was damaged during the civil war in Beirut, was transported to USEK a few years after the end of hostilities to be restored by the university’s Sacred Art Department and local experts.
 It was returned to Downtown Beirut after its restoration.